mayankamencherla/banking-app/README.md

 4. *JWT_SECRET* is the secret used to generate the app's json web token

 5. *AES_KEY* is the key used to encrypt and decrypt Truelayer's access and refresh token before storing in the DB / after retreiving from the DB.
-Since we are using AES-256-ECB, a key can be generated **[here](http://www.digitalsanctuary.com/aes-key-generator.php)**

 <br>

+## Securely storing Truelayer tokens
+> Truelayer's access and refresh tokens are stored in the DB, which means they can be compromised if not stored securely.
+The points below outline the steps taken by the application to store the OAuth2.0 tokens securely in the DB.

+1. Truelayer's access / refresh tokens are encrypted using the **[AES-256-CTR](http://web.cs.ucdavis.edu/~rogaway/papers/modes.pdf)** algorithm before storing in the DB.
+This step requires that the unique key  must be updated in the AES_KEY environment variable in the .env file

+2. When the app token is sent across to the API's, during the authentication step, we decrypt the encrypted Truelayer tokens using the AES-256-CTR algorithm again before sending it to Truelayer for further processing